The Cheetah – Everything You Need to Know

 There are three main things threatening their survival.

-- The first being that humans have encroached on their natural habitat through the establishment of farms and building of roads and railroads.
+1. The first is that humans have encroached on their natural habitat through the establishment of farms and the building of roads and railroads.
 Farmers have shot cheetahs as a result of paranoia regarding their livestock, despite the fact that cheetahs rarely hunt domesticated animals.

-- Illegal pet trade is also a massive threat to the cheetah.
+3. The illegal pet trade is also a massive threat to the cheetah.
 They are considered the easiest of the exotic cats to tame and have been kept as pets dating back 5000 years.
-There is still high demand for cheetah cubs as pet, especially in the Middle East.
+There is still a high demand for cheetah cubs as pets, especially in the Middle East.

 How You Can Help